AkhatorEnosa/AkhatorEnosa/README.md

-- 👋 Hi, I’m @AkhatorEnosa
+- 👋 Hi, I am Osakhogba Akhator
-- 👀 I’m interested in ReactJs
-- 🌱 I’m currently building with ReactJs
+- 🌱 I build projects for the web utilising HTML,CSS,JS,ReactJs and/or NextJs
-- 💞️ I’m looking to collaborate on projects concerning ReactJs
+- 💞️ I’m looking to collaborate on projects
-- 📫 Reach me on aosakhogba@gmail.com.
+- 📫 Reach me on aosakhogba@gmail.com

 - 🙏🏽 Thanks for stopping by.